 Look at it from the buyer’s perspective

 In today’s competitive home buying environment, the visitors to our communities are more prepared than they ever have been.
 They are aware of your prices, they are aware of your homes, square footage, and style.
-They know the surrounding area, where the grocery store is, the church, where the local schools and restaurants are.
-Most likely, they have driven your community 2 or 3 times to confirm what they already believe.
+They know the surrounding area, where the grocery store is, the church, and where the local schools and restaurants are.
+Most likely, they have driven to your community 2 or 3 times to confirm what they already believe.
 In fact, they probably have walked through some of your inventory before walking into your sales office.

-The reason they visit a sales office to see if they are comfortable with you as their trusted guide that cares enough to carry them through the buying and building process.
+The reason they visit a sales office is to see if they are comfortable with you as their trusted guide that cares enough to carry them through the buying and building process.
 So, yes, they are ready to make the decision to buy more than you think.

 You never want to be the one that stops the sale.
 Learn to make a difference and be the reason the sale is made.